lucacorti/jsonapi_plug/README.md

 ### Configuration

-This library can be used with any plug based application and doesn't make use of global configuration.

 You start by declaring one or more APIs.
 APIs are collections of endpoints that share a common configuration: